Last Updated on April 6, 2022 by Anne-Marie

 That way, you can bring oatmeal raisin cranberry cookies to one cookie exchange.
 Oatmeal raisin cookies to another.

-Chocolate oatmeal cookies to a third, and so on just by changing the “mix ins” – what you mix into the gluten free oatmeal cookie recipe – such as raisins, chocolate chips, nuts, dried cranberries, and more.
+Make these into oatmeal chocolate chip to a third exchange, just by changing the “mix ins” – what you mix into the cookie recipe – such as raisins, chocolate chips, nuts, dried cranberries, and more.

 These cookies are gluten free, but are so tasty that even those who aren’t avoiding gluten won’t even notice!

-Get creative with your gluten free oatmeal cookie baking.
+Get creative with your gluten free oatmeal baking

 You can also bake up a mixed batch of gf oatmeal cookies by dividing the dough in half and mix 1/2 cup of this type of mix in and 1/2 cup of another type of mix in.